MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/GraphMockResponsePlugin.md

 # GraphMockResponsePlugin

-Mocks responses sent in batch requests to Microsoft Graph.
+Mocks responses to Microsoft Graph APIs.
+Includes all functionality of the [MockResponsePlugin](./MockResponsePlugin.md) and adds support for mocking Microsoft Graph API batch requests.

 ## Plugin instance definition